putao520/openlan/README.md

-This project already finished and moved it to https://github.com/lightstar-dev/openlan-go.
+This project already moved to https://github.com/lightstar-dev/openlan-go.